Kilaben Bay

 AreaSearch assessment of residential development drivers sees a low level of activity in Kilaben Bay, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Kilaben Bay averaged around 7 new dwelling approvals per year.
-Between FY-21 and FY-25, an estimated 37 homes were approved, with a further 3 approved in FY-26 to date.
-The average number of people moving to the area for each dwelling built over these years was 0.5.
+AreaSearch analysis of ABS building approval numbers shows Kilaben Bay averaged around 7 new dwelling approvals per year.
+Between FY-21 and FY-25, approximately 37 homes were approved, with another 3 so far in FY-26.
+This averages to about 0.5 people moving to the area for each dwelling built over these years.

 Frequently Asked Questions - Development